PsiHQ/Site/menu1.md

 ### Bounded solutions and forced oscillators

 While working on the elastic double pendulum, Prof. Bhattacharjee and I became interested a different problem - the simple forced undamped oscillator.
 It has a very well known resonance condition and its behaviour around this point is well known (in the linear order).
-Yet, the linear order solution diverges while the actual equation does not lead to such behaviour - we looked at the system perturbatively and found, surprisingly, that such finite solutions can be explained, even in undamped cases, by an interesting camaraderie between the amplitudes in various orders leading to a destructive interference like effect - just as in the case of light!
+Yet, the linear order solution diverges while the actual equation does not - we looked at the system perturbatively and found, surprisingly, that such finite solutions can be explained, even in undamped cases, by an interesting camaraderie between the amplitudes in various orders leading to a destructive interference like effect - just as in the case of light!
+Furthermore, we found that the amplitude and the time period of this oscillator are drive dependent and follow some interesting power laws - this only happens in a specific interval of drive magnitude though, after which the oscillator tends to become more and more messy - a first order phase transition!

 ~~~
 <div class="row">